jbpoline/talk_Wellcome_01April2015/talk.md

 > * Q: "Would the finding for which this paper is published be replicated on another dataset?"
 > * Difficult to assess, only a few relevant papers, tend to show little replication.
 > * 20 years of experience with researchers using neuroimaging as a tool:
-    - Phds / postdoc / tenured researchers need papers, and grants
+    - PhDs / Postdoc / tenured researchers need papers and grants
-    - "data squeezing", p-hacking, double dipping
+    - "Data squeezing", p-hacking, double dipping
-    - Percentage of solid and replicable studies in brain mapping : [0-25%].
+    - Percentage of solid and replicable studies in brain mapping : [5%-25%].
 > * Percentage of re-usable data & analyses?
 Less than a few percents if not funded specifically for sharing.

 ## Why is the current culture very difficult to change?

 > * Researchers need/want jobs, they optimize their behaviour to get jobs
 > * Universities need money and they will optimize criteria to get grants
+> * Administrations loves quantitative criteria: numbers are easier to manage
-> * Conclusion: optimize publication, the widely accepted currency in research
+> * Conclusion: publication-centered culture, the only widely accepted "currency" in research
     - research has become a competitive game : be the quickest, collaborate only if you need
     - keep "your" data for yourself, or trade it for authorship
-    - the situation is fostering secrecy and sloppiness, no time to train yourself properly
+    - a culture of secrecy and sloppiness, no time to train yourself properly
-> * Administrations loves quantitative criteria: numbers are easier to manage
-> * A great deal of cynicism / desabusement in some communities
+> * A great deal of cynicism / disillusion in some communities

 # Part II: Who can do what?